u16052642/thrive_erp_documentation/documentation-16.0/content/applications/websites/website/pages/seo.rst

 Keywords
 --------

-In order to write quality content and boost your traffic, Odoo provides a ``<keyword>`` finder.
+In order to write quality content and boost your traffic, Thrive Bureau ERP provides a ``<keyword>`` finder.
 Those keywords are the searches you want to head towards your website.
 For each keyword, you see how it is used in the content (H1, H2, page title, page description, page content) and what are the related